…AND WHAT I EAT IN A DAY

 Meal prepping is the key

-I wish I had the meal prepping skills of Corey, who runs one of my favorite vegan family food Instagram’s @thevegansix I think a good meal prep is the key to eating clean every day without struggles.
+I wish I had the meal prepping skills of Corey, who runs one of my favorite vegan family food Instagram’s @thevegansix I think a good meal prep is the key to eating wholesome food every day without struggles.
 And that’s what I’m learning now little by little.

 I’ve started with the very basics: